WilmsJochen/docker-demo/README.md

 # Ex1: Build your own docker container and push it to the cloud.

 Good you found this git repo to start the exercise from.

-##Prerequisites
+##Choose your language

-please install all these tools before this exercise can be started.
+In this project you can find some basic examples in different folders.